A few years ago, my family and I were preparing for a big event honoring my oldest son.

 If you want to raise strong children who are able to make decisions, they need to be able to practice actually making those decisions.
 Allowing children to make decisions about things that don’t really matter in the grand scheme of things will give them confidence, build your relationship and ultimately, lead to more cooperation at home.

 It is up to you as a parent to determine what you will let your child choose and what you will not.
 I am not suggesting we all become permissive or passive parents.
+Positive parenting is NOT permissive parenting!

-But rather, as parents, we need to make intentional decisions about what we will and will not control in our children’s lives.
+But, as parents, we need to make intentional decisions about what we will and will not control in our children’s lives.

 Dr. Laura Markham, author of Peaceful Parent, Happy Kids, has said: